Skip to content

 How personality affects prompting

 Match your prompt style to the model's instincts.
 Be explicit with Gemini — it won't infer intent.
-Set hard scope limits with Claude ("mention issues but don't fix them") or its helpfulness will expand your task.
-Give Composer 2 a clear success condition and let it run, but check in at breakpoints.
+Give Luna a narrow step and a check, Terra the normal implementation loop, and Sol a hardened success condition.
+Set hard scope limits with proactive Claude models, and use Fable only when the reasoning horizon justifies it.
+Give Composer 2.5 a clear success condition and let it run, but check in at breakpoints.

 The right model isn't the smartest one — it's the one whose personality fits the task.